0x5c4r3/jekyll-theme-console/_posts/2023-08-08-OSEP-Review.markdown

 Also: exploiting ADs, there are usually 2 ways of hacking something, remotely (from Kali, i.e. psexec.py) and Locally (from the pwned machine, i.e. psexec.exe).
 It's fundamental to understand, be ready and be able to do both since - during both the exam and the challenges - it might happen that one of the two ways is not viable because of configurations/AVs/firewalls and that.
 &nbsp;
 Apart from the standard tools you always use (impackets, crackmapexec...), here's the <a href="https://github.com/0x5c4r3/OSEP/tree/main" style="color:red;">Collection of beautiful pre-compiled Tools</a> I used during PEN-300 and OSEP.
 This can be really helpful during challenges as - trying different type of exploits with different tools - you'll get used to exploit a vulnerability in different ways, which definitely help you in case i.e. the default "psexe.exe does not work omg what do I do now".
 &nbsp;
+I, like everyone else apparently, also bought a month subscription to HTB Prolabs, in my opinion - in this case - completely useless.
+Wasted money.
+Could have gone grabbing a beer instead.
+I got the first flags and stopped because yeah enough, but hear me out: <span style="color:red;">the challenges PEN-300 provide are enough for you to go through the exam</span>.
+Yup.
+You don't need any other thing.
+You might, if you feel insecure, but I felt insecure and still made it.
+Again, as long as you cover everything in the course and understand the processes you go through, you're ready.

 <ins style="color:red;">Exam</ins>
 In order to go back to your mom and tell her you passed the exam, you either need to get to a final "secret" flag or you need to collect different 10 flags.
 I personally did the 1st.